marko-js/marko/packages/marko/docs/class-components.md

 ### `this.input`

 The current input for the component.
-Setting `this.input` will rerender the component.
-If a `$global` property is set, `out.global` will also be updated during the rerender, otherwise the existing `$global` is used.
+Setting `this.input` will rerender the component which can be useful for testing, but generally avoided (prefer `state` instead).

 ## Variables